alicialeb/transformation_of_ui_logs_into_oc_event_data/README.md

    python main.py [<file_path> <threshold_ui_object> <threshold_activity> <threshold_attribute> <threshold_timestamp> <threshld_col_completeness>]

 ## Parameters
 All thresholds are optional.
 Thresholds should range between 0.0 and 1.0.
-If no thresholds are given, the default thresholds are used.
+If no thresholds are given, the default thresholds are used:
 - threshold_ui_object: 0.2
 - threshold_activity: 0.2
 - threshold_attribute: 0.5